mattereppe/otupy/docs/developingextensions.md

 The specifier definition should also implement the `__init__` method to initialize class instances.
 It is also recommended to define a `__str__` function  to provide a human-readable representation of the actuator profile in log messages.

+### Define new types

+*** WARNING: need to better check and revise this Section ***

+Adding new types can be done within each new Profile.
+Beaware that new types usually needs to support the "copy-constructor", i.e., they must support initialization from an object of the same type.

 ### Define new targets

 Targets are just specific OpenC2 data types that can be used as `Target` in `Command`s.
 Any data type can be made a `Target` by decorating it with the `@target(name, nsid)` tag.
 This decorator automatically manages all the stuff to register new targets in openc2lib.
 It takes two arguments, namely: